Opportunities for Undergraduates

 Spring and Summer Internships

 The West Internship Program will resume in Spring 2021.
 Positions will be offered for both Spring and Summer Quarters.
-The Schultz Energy Internships (formerly SEICW) will resume in Summer 2021.
+The Shultz Energy Fellowships (formerly SEICW) will resume in Summer 2021.
 A required spring quarter course will be offered as per usual.

-For more information on egilibility visit this website.
+For more information on eligibility visit this website.

 Join our mailing list to stay update on announcements and application deadlines.